napari/napari.github.io/tutorials/labels.md

 ## creating a new labels layer

 As you can edit a labels layer using the paintbrush and fill bucket, it is possible to create a brand new empty labels layers by clicking the new labels layer button above the layers list.
-The size of the new labels layer will match the size of any currently existing image layers, allowing you to paint on top of them.
+The shape of the new labels layer will match the size of any currently existing image layers, allowing you to paint on top of them.

 ## non-editable mode